junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 You can repeat the dose every 1⁄2 hour if needed, up to 3 times.

-_Dosage of_ epinephrine for allergic shock—using ampules of 1 mg in 1 ml of liquid—
+_Dosage of_ epinephrine for allergic shock, using ampules of 1 mg in 1 ml of liquid,

 Inject into the muscle: